 Retire by 40 was created by Joe Udo, who retired from his engineering career to become a stay-at-home dad and blogger by age 38.
 Like many financial bloggers, Udo started the blog to keep track of his own early retirement journey and share his insights and experience.

-The site focuses on long-term investment strategies that deal with crowdfunded real estate companies like RealtyShares, P2P lending through companies such as Lending Club, and rental properties.
+The site focuses on long-term investment strategies that deal with crowdfunded real estate companies, P2P lending through companies such as Lending Club, and rental properties.
 These are all investment methods that Udo tried himself.

 The Big Picture, created by Ritholz Wealth Management owner and author Barry Ritholz, features articles about the economy and investing.
 The award-winning site was launched in 2013 and the TED blog placed it on its list of Top 100 Websites You Should Know and Use.